From Good to Excellent in DDD: Common Mistakes and Anti-Patterns in Domain-Driven Design - 10/10

 What happens:

-Aggregates grow too large or include references to other Aggregates, leading to cross-transactions.
+Aggregates grow too large or include references to other Aggregates, leading to cross transactions.

-Why it's a problem:
+Why it is a problem:

 How to avoid it:

-Do not apply strategic design, only tactical
+Not applying strategic design, only tactical

 What happens:

-Why it's a problem:
+Why it is a problem:

 How to avoid it:

-Ignore Event Storming or Collaborative Modeling
+Ignoring Event Storming or collaborative modeling

 What happens:

-Why it's a problem:
+Why it is a problem:

 How to avoid it:

-Treat DDD as a single task
+Treating DDD as a one-time task

 What happens:

-Why it's a problem:
+Why it is a problem:

 As the business evolves, the model becomes obsolete and misaligned, reducing its effectiveness and increasing maintenance costs.